 To demonstrate the effectiveness of this methodology, the University of Oulu's PROTOS project (http://www.ee.oulu.fi/research/ouspg/protos/index.html) developed functional test suites for several Internet protocols, including HTTP, LDAP, SNMP, SIP and H.225.
 The PROTOS Test-Suite: c07-sip exercises SIP proxy and user agent INVITE handling, using more than 4,500 test messages.
 The PROTOS Test-Suite: c07-h2250v4 tests devices that handle H.225.0/Q.931 Setup-PDU messages, including H.323 endpoint terminals and gateways, VoIP-aware firewalls and multi-point control units.

 When these test suites ran against several representative SIP and H.323 implementations, product failure rates were alarming.
 Fortunately, many of these vendors used test results to correct identified vulnerabilities.
-Test case
+Test case definitions and Java code for sending these test messages are available for downloading on the PROTOS project Web site, at no charge.

 The PROTOS SIP and H.323 test suites clearly demonstrated the value of functional protocol testing, but they only scratched the surface of each protocol.
 Further testing of other VoIP protocol messages may uncover more vulnerabilities.
 Nonetheless, enterprises rolling out VoIP would be wise to take one of these PROTOS suites out for a test drive.
 Running functional tests against VoIP products under consideration or already installed in your company's network can identify vulnerabilities before attackers compromise them.
 The following are some key tactics for successfully testing products: